 |May/June||The Division sends Orders to reduce property tax revenue to local governments that have not resolved the Notice.|

 Calculation of the Revenue Limit

-A spreadsheet is available (form DLG 53a) to assist in calculating the statutory property tax revenue limitation, however, the Division of Local Government (DLG) also calculates the government's "5.5%" limit (form DLG 53).
-This is done in September and again in December following the county assessors’ re-certification of valuation.
-Local governments should compare the 5.5% limit with the TABOR property tax limit to determine which one is the most restrictive property tax revenue limitation.
+A spreadsheet is available (Form DLG 53a) to assist in calculating the statutory property tax revenue limitation, however, the Division also calculates the government's "5.5%" limit (Form DLG 53a).
+This is done in August/September and again in November/December following the county assessors’ re-certification of valuation.

 - DLG 53a - Property Tax Limit Calculation Worksheet

 - DLG 53a - Instruction sheet: What You Need to Calculate Property Tax Revenue Limits

 The preliminary calculations will be essential to the budget building process, however, the final calculations may require some adjustments prior to budget adoption and certification of mill levies.